 People come up to me all the time at my events and ask me why I love cooking all day?
 They all say about the same thing; it looks hard, time consuming and when they cook it doesn’t come out the way it looks in the photographs.
 (That’s creative Photoshop).
 It seems easier to hit the fast food drive through on the way home.
 Sound familiar?
 I’m going to tell you guys something, even I have days I don’t want to cook; I love what I do and the way I handle it is this.
 I stay organized.
 When you set up your kitchen and keep it neat and organized it makes things better for you.
 Here are some ways to go about reinventing yourself and your kitchen.
+If these aren’t enough for you to reinvent your cooking skills and knowledge, then make sure to visit elsewhere like Prepared Cooks too!
+There can be an abundance of information available should you look for it.

 - Prepare your weekly menu before you go shopping: Figure out what you plan to make that week including lunches for school.
 Make your shopping list from that menu.
 The worst thing is to see a recipe you want to try, and then realizing you don’t have the ingredients.
 It is easy open we open a box of fish sticks instead of running to the store.